JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-06-05-Astrangia2021-smRNA-Analysis.md

 chromosome_9_364498	2.00	chromosome_9_364498	2.00	2.00	11.63
 chromosome_9_364714	9.00	chromosome_9_364714	9.00	9.00	52.32
 chromosome_9_364995	7.00	chromosome_9_364995	7.00	7.00	40.69

 ```

 From a quick look at the top and bottom of files, it looks like they are in the same order.
 I copied all `miRNAs_expressed_all_samples_XXXX.csv` files to my local computer and renamed each file so that the sample ID was in the name of the file.
 Now I'll look at them in R.

+### 20240305

+Still trying to figure out how the heck MFE is calculated and where that number is stored in the files that mirdeep2 produces.
+I looked through all of the files and STILL CAN'T FIND IT...

+I do think that the files `mature_vs_precursors.bwt` and `reads_vs_precursors.bwt` in `/data/putnamlab/jillashey/Astrangia2021/smRNA/mirdeep2/all/dir_prepare_signature1707063877` will help me calculate if 90% of the reads share the same nucleotide start at the 5' end.